kasundularaam/ipqr/README.md

 # 📱 IPQR 🖥️

-IPQR is a magical ✨ command-line tool that generates QR codes for your local server URLs.
+IPQR is a magical ✨ cross-platform command-line tool that generates QR codes for your local server URLs.
 It automatically detects your local IP address and creates a QR code that can be scanned to quickly access your local server from mobile devices.
 No more typing long IP addresses on your phone! 🚀

 ## 🌟 Features